PowerShell/DscResources/StyleGuidelines.md

 ### Correct Format for Parameter Block

 - An empty parameter block should be displayed on its own line like this: `param ()`.
-- An non-empty parameter block should have the opening and closing parentheses on their own line.
+- A non-empty parameter block should have the opening and closing parentheses on their own line.
 - All text inside the parameter block should be indented once.
-- Every parameter must include regardless if it actually requires decoration: `[Parameter()]`.
+- Every parameter should include the `[Parameter()]` decoration regardless of whether it is actually used or not.
 - A parameter that is mandatory should contain this decoration: `[Parameter(Mandatory = $true)]`.
 - A parameter that is not mandatory should _not_ contain a `Mandatory` decoration in the `[Parameter()]`.